AldusFalco/dotfiles/README.md

 # dotfiles

-Using a method I learned from a colleague [samfelt](https://github.com/samfelt/dotfiles) to setup a configuration file repo.
-This is for setting up a vm easier.
+I would like to use a method I learned from a colleague [samfelt](https://github.com/samfelt/dotfiles) to setup a configuration file repo.
+This is for setting up a vm easier. (haven't done this yet)

 ## config file locations
 - Save in:
   - `~/.vimrc`
   - `/etc/tmux.conf` or `~/.tmux.conf`

+## doing a Raw setup
+- Change vim and tmux confs
+-